 After kidnapping Jerry, as ransom, Rupert Pupkin demands a monologue on his show and his wish is granted.
 He delivers a grotesque routine (about parents and throwing up), goes to prison, writes a book about his experience, and becomes a celeb, when the book becomes a best-seller.

-The film contains a sort of romantic subplot in the relationship that evolves between Pupkin and the sexy bartender Rita.
+The film contains a sort of romantic subplot in the relationship that evolves between Pupkin and the sexy bartender Rita (Diahnne Abbott, De Niro’s girlfriend at the time).
 However, characteristically of Sorsese’s imagery of women, Rita first appears behind a bar, thus her figure is fractured.
 Later on, she wears a wedding gown and stands on the top of some steps (a pedestal of sorts) during Pupkin’s fantasy scene.
 Pupkin asks her to be his “queen,” connoting an individual who sits on a platform or throne.

 “King of Comedy” is anchored by strong acting from its three leads: De Niro, Jerry Lewis (in a performance that some saw as self-referential), and particularly Sandra Bernhardt, in her first and most impressive big-screen debut

-Who is sane and insane It seems that American society is now dominated by a single desire to be famous and grabs the spotlight for fifteen minutes.
+Who is sane and insane?
+It seems that American society is now dominated by a single desire to be famous and grabs the spotlight for fifteen minutes.
 The whole TV culture is implicated in “King of Comedy,” a culture that desperately seeks images to celebrate and to sell to the mass public.
-Indeed, the critic Greil Marcus sees “King of Comedy” as a horror movie, in which Rupert is the creepiest character to be the center of a film, since the movie is about the colonization of everyday life by shallow entertainment.
+Indeed, the critic Greil Marcus sees “King of Comedy” as a horror movie, in which Rupert is the creepiest character to be the center of a film which deals with the colonization of everyday life by shallow entertainment.